michaelhesch/ci-ms-4/README.md

 - Navigation: Clear, concise and easy to use navigation system visible across all pages, including when logged out.
   - Logged Out navigation choices: Home, Register or Log In
   - Logged In navigation choices: Store, Sell Product, Cart, Profile, Log Out.
+- Logged in users will have the ability to add a product to the store with the "Sell Product" button on the navbar.
+This will open a new product form where the user can add the details of their item, as well as upload an image of their product.
 - Footer: Easy to identify social media links as well as a basic business style copyright for Liffey in the footer.

 ### Landing Page (Logged Out)<!-- omit in toc -->